-Lake County's Diversity & Inclusion Committee is responsible for the administration of this policy as well as for the general oversight and governance of the ERGs.
-ERGs interested in sponsoring programs such as a speaker series or other initiatives will forward such proposals to the committee for review, to ensure that the proposed program fosters and supports the values and business objectives of the County.
+Lake County's Diversity & Inclusion Committee The Human Resources Department is responsible for the administration of this policy as well as for the general oversight and governance of the ERGs.
+ERGs interested in sponsoring programs such as a speaker series or other initiatives will forward such proposals to Human Resources for review by the the committee Diversity and Inclusion Employee Panel prior to final approval by the Director of Human Resources. for review, to ensure that the proposed program fosters and supports the values and business objectives of the County.
 The purpose of an ERG is not to represent or act as an advocacy group for employees with respect to terms and conditions of employment.
 An ERG that seeks to engage in conduct that is illegal or inconsistent with the County's policies, guidelines, and Code of Conduct will be dissolved.
-Programs and events proposed by the ERGs should align with the County's values and business practices as determined by the Diversity & Inclusion Committee.
+Programs and events proposed by the ERGs should must align with the County's values and business practices as determined by theas determined by the Diversity and Inclusion Employee Panel, Human Resources, County Administration, and the Lake County Board.
+Diversity & Inclusion Committee.